Cross Stitch Supplies - Patterns, Fabric, Floss, Threads, Beads, and More

 French Knots are occasionally used in cross stitch, usually for things like flowers, buttons, etc. They can give your piece a textured look.
 First, bring you needle and thread up through hole 1.
 Hold your needle with your right hand, take the thread with your left hand and wrap it around your needle twice while keeping the tension tight.
 Keep holding the thread tightly and put the needle back down through the fabric at hole 2.
 Pull on the loop so it stays wrapped tightly around the needle and pull the needle from the back to make your French Knot.

-Stitching on Linen
+Stitching on Linen or and Evenweave fabric

-Stitching over two
+Stitching over two on linen fabric:

 When stitching on linen you generally stitch over two threads of fabric.
 The basic stitch on linen is done from left to right, bottom to top.
 Each square of fabric for each stitch (cross) is like working in a tic-tac-toe grid.
 Slant over two threads of fabric and up two threads of fabric.
 Once you have work about three stitches, the eye will begin to see the pattern and it should make stitching easier.
 Do your first row of stitches from left to right and then cross back from right to left.
 The back side of your fabric will show vertical stitches (up and down).